manoj-lk-code/Custom-Media-Uploader-API/README.md

 ## Disclaimer

-This plugin is provided "as is" without warranty.
+This plugin is provided "as is" without warranty and is created using ChatGPT.
 The authors are not liable for any damages or data loss.
 Test in a staging environment before use.